olebole/irafdoc/doc/quadred.guide.rst

   specified by the parameter <i>fixfile</i>.
 This information is used to replace the pixels by interpolating from the neighboring pixels.
   A standard file for your instrument may be set by <b>setinstrument</b>
-  or if the word <tt>"image"</tt> is given then the file is defined in the instrument data file.
+  or if the word <span style="font-family: monospace;">"image"</span> is given then the file is defined in the instrument data file.
 For more on the bad pixel file see <b>instruments</b>.
   </dd>
   </dl>